createcandle/candle-weather/candleweather_update/readme.txt

 use that for_json file in manifest.json

-The same thing for extract_lookup_table.py, which generates a python dictionary
+The same thing for extract_lookup_table.py, which generates a python dictionary that can be used in util.py